 HOW TO SPOT UNRELIABLE LUCID DREAM SOURCES

-IF IT SOUNDS TO GOOD TO BE TRUE IT PROBABLY IS
+IF IT SOUNDS TOo GOOD TO BE TRUE IT PROBABLY IS

 If your source is making claims that seem too good to be true, then they almost certainly are.

-Common fake claims include: "lucid dream tonight", "guaranteed lucid dreams", and "lucid dream easily".
+Common fake claims include: "lucid dream instantly", "guaranteed lucid dreams", and "lucid dream easily".

 Equally, any devices, pills, teachers, or courses that promise easy or guaranteed lucid dreams are outright lying.